 Cash and cash equivalents, Short-term investments and Derivative financial instruments contain an element of risk of the counterparties being unable to meet their obligations.
 Our risk management program focuses appropriately on the current environment of uncertainty in the financial markets.
-We invest our Cash and cash equivalents and Shortterm investments in short-term deposits with financial institutions that have investment-grade credit ratings and in government and or government-related bodies that have investment grade credit ratings and in money market and other investment funds that invest in high-rated debt securities.
-To mitigate the risk that our counterparties in hedging transactions are unable to meet their obligations, we enter into transactions with a limited number of major financial institutions that have investment-grade credit ratings and closely monitor their creditworthiness.
-All credit ratings are rated by credit rating institutions like Standard & Poor's, Moody's or Fitch.
+We invest our Cash and cash equivalents and Short-term investments in short-term deposits with financial institutions that have investment-grade credit ratings and in government and or government-related bodies that have investment grade credit ratings and in money market and other investment funds that invest in high-rated debt securities.
+To mitigate the risk that our counterparties in hedging transactions are unable to meet their obligations, we enter into transactions with a limited number of major financial institutions that have investment-grade credit ratings are rated by credit rating institutions like Standard & Poor's, Moody's or Fitch.
 Concentration risk is mitigated by limiting the exposure to each of the individual counterparties.